 - Remove inflammatory foods from your diet.
-You don’t have to wait for the doctors to tell you that for most people sugars, dairy, processed foods, alcohol, caffeine, refined grains, and all gluten is inflammatory.
+You don’t have to wait for the medical doctors to put you on reproductive medicine or fertility medication, or to tell you that for most people sugars, dairy, processed foods, alcohol, caffeine, refined grains, and all gluten is inflammatory.
 And, likely, there will be other foods you identify in your food sensitivity testing that are personal to you.
 These efforts will also reduce your oxidative stress- which is linked to infertility and gut conditions like IBS.

 - Meditate and manage stress.
-This is part of a plan for gut-healing just as it is part of a plan for fertility.
+This is part of a plan for gut-healing just as it is part of a plan for fertility for women.
 Here is my simple guide for incorporating 15-20 minutes a day of guided-imagery meditation into your life while trying to conceive.

 - See a Naturopath for help with choosing supplements that are tailored to your needs.
 (Here are my favorites for fertility)

 Here is the amazing thing!
-Yes, probiotics are great for gut health and improving gut dysbiosis, which in turn improves fertility.
-But there are also probiotic bacterial strains that are clinically shown to BOOST fertility by improving natural folate production and vaginal health.
+Yes, probiotics are great for gut health and improving gut dysbiosis, which in turn improves reproductive health and fertility.
+But there are also probiotic bacterial strains that are clinically shown to BOOST fertility, in women, by improving natural folate production and vaginal health.

 Folate is an essential vitamin that supports cellular health and plays a critical role in fertility and pregnancy.
 Several bacteria in this group work by helping your body naturally produce more folate.
 Folate is something you want in preparation for pregnancy–before and through conception.
-Several other strains lower rates of yeast infections and improve women’s health.
+Several other probiotic strains lower rates of vaginal yeast infections and improve women’s reproductive and overall health.
 The strains listed below perform some of these tasks, but no strain is proven to do them all.

 Bacterial Strains in Probiotics that Boost Fertility